Near Eads in Kiowa County, Colorado — The American Mountains (Southwest)

 Erected by National Park Service.

 Location.
-38° 32.944′ N, 102° 30.724′ W. Marker is near Eads, Colorado, in Kiowa County.
-Marker can be reached from County Road W 1.3 miles east of County Road 54.
+Marker has been reported permanently removed.
+It was located near 38° 32.944′ N, 102° 30.724′ W. Marker was near Eads, Colorado, in Kiowa County.
+Marker could be reached from County Road W, 1.3 miles east of County Road 54.
+Marker is located in Sand Creek Massacre National Historic Site; the above directions are to the intersection of County Road W and the driveway to the park visitor center.
 Touch for map.
-Marker is located in Sand Creek Massacre National Historic Site; the above directions are to the intersection of County Road W and the driveway to the park visitor center.
-Marker is in this post office area: Eads CO 81036, United States of America.
+Marker was in this post office area: Eads CO 81036, United States of America.

 More about this marker.
 The marker is along the trail to the monument and overlook; it is a 1/2 mile walk from the visitor center parking lot to the marker.